 Based on information plant developers provided the California Energy Commission, the maximum number of construction workers of a 110 MW geothermal power plant ranged between 75 and 205 (Matthews, 1983; CEC, 1985).
 The wide variation may be due to both seasonal limits on earth movement work and phase of construction.
 Peak plant construction workers for the 27 MW West Ford Flat plant completed in 1988 were estimated at 40 (Nolte, 1987).
 We therefore have an old range of numbers, and a recent point between them.
 The old range is .68 to 1.87 workers per MW.
 The West Ford Flat figure was 1.48.
 No straight line correlation is made for construction workers and plant capacity.
+Whereas one could estimate some sort of correlation formula, its value is questionable.
 Power sales schedule, seasonal slowdowns, financing and degree of shop fabrication all affect construction workforce levels.
+And regardless, that level changes frequently over time.